Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/lesson3.md

     ```bash
     dotnet run
-    User > what is the current date?
+    What is the current date?
+    ```
+    Assistant response:
+    ```
     Assistant > Today's date is October 4, 2024.
 Time flies like an arrow; fruit flies like a banana!
     ```

 1. Congratulations you are now using your first Semantic Kernel plugin!
-Next, we are going to need another plugin that will integrate to be able to an existing `StockService` included within the `Core.Utilities` project.
+Next, we are going to leverage another plugin that will provide a `StockService`.
+This plugin is included within the `Core.Utilities` project.
-   Review the file named `StockDataPlugin.cs` from `Console.Utilities\Plugins` which includes 2 functions, one to retrieve the stock price for the current date and another one for a specific date:
+   Review the file named `StockDataPlugin.cs` from `Core.Utilities\Plugins` which includes 2 functions, one to retrieve the stock price for the current date and another one for a specific date:

     ```csharp